This is the best Irish county for a weekend away

 The UK’s capital feels very far away when I spend time here.
 It’s packed with history and boasts 55 miles of coastline, but County Louth only stretches to 319 square miles, so it’s the sort of place you can get to know every inch of – the antidote to life in a metropolis.

 My favourite way to visit is to fly in on a Friday evening.
-Drogheda, one of Ireland’s largest towns, is only thirty minutes away on the motorway.
+Drogheda, one of Ireland’s largest towns, is only 30 minutes away on the motorway.

 From here, I head straight to Scholars Townhouse Hotel, a beautiful, family-run boutique in a former grammar school.
 They only have 16 rooms, so guests are guaranteed a good welcome.